paycrest/basepay/README.md

 - [Coinbase Smart Wallet](https://www.smartwallet.dev) for gasless transactions
 - [Paycrest Protocol](https://paycrest.io) for decentralized payments

+## Contributing

+We welcome contributions to Basepay!
+To get started, follow these steps:

+**Important:** Before you begin contributing, please ensure you've read and understood these important documents:

+- [Contribution Guide](https://paycrest.notion.site/Contribution-Guide-1602482d45a2809a8930e6ad565c906a) - Critical information about development process, standards, and guidelines.

+- [Code of Conduct](https://paycrest.notion.site/Contributor-Code-of-Conduct-1602482d45a2806bab75fd314b381f4c) - Our community standards and expectations.

+Our team will review your pull request and work with you to get it merged into the main branch of the repository.

+If you encounter any issues or have questions, feel free to open an issue on the repository or leave a message in our [developer community on Telegram](https://t.me/+Stx-wLOdj49iNDM0)

 ## Disclaimer Notice

 This application is for demo use only.
 Any transactions conducted within this app are for illustrative purposes.